Industry expert: Georgia’s fee on electric vehicles ‘counterproductive’

 Steingart said some states are considering raising revenue from EVs with a “vehicle-miles-traveled” tax.
 He said a VMT would help Georgia make up for the transportation revenue the state will lose as EVs gradually replace gasoline-powered cars and trucks.

 The state was taking in about $150 million a month from Georgia’s motor fuels tax before Gov. Brian Kemp and the General Assembly temporarily suspended collecting the tax to help motorists cope with a spike in prices at the pump.
-The latest extension of the suspension runs through Oct.
-12.
+The latest extension of the suspension, which Kemp ordered Monday, runs through Nov.
+11.

 State Sen. Steve Gooch, R-Dahlonega, co-chairman of the study committee, said a VMT would ensure that EV owners pay their fair share of the cost of maintaining the state’s road and bridges.